 So, is toner damaging to hair?
 This article aims to address this concern and provide a comprehensive understanding of hair toners.

-While toners can potentially cause some damage, it’s important to note that the level of harm is typically less severe than that caused by bleaching.
+While toners may potentially cause some harm, it’s important to keep in mind that bleaching typically causes more serious damage.
 Toners work by altering the hair’s outer layer, and excessive use can lead to dryness and brittleness.

 Compared to bleach or permanent hair dye, toners are less damaging.
 They are usually used to neutralize unwanted tones in the hair, and their effect is temporary, which means they wash out over time.